luanpotter/shattered-wilds/docs/arcane.md

 | Somatic    | Y        | YY          |            |          |
 | Focal      | Y        |             | YY         |          |

 It is important to note that the difficulty in executing **Spell Components** is due to figuring out what exact movements and sounds are needed to produce the desired effect, rather than the technical difficulty of performing the acts themselves.
-Therefore, you do not need high [[Stat_DEX | DEX]] to execute **Somatic** components, or high [[Stat_CHA | CHA]] for **Verbal** components; however if your hands are restricted, or you are unable to speak, you would not be able to perform the associated components.
+Therefore, you do not need high [[DEX]] to execute **Somatic** components, or high [[CHA]] for **Verbal** components; however if your hands are restricted, or you are unable to speak, you would not be able to perform the associated components.

 ### Verbal